Cyber Risk Monitoring: Steps to Take Now

 • Does your organization have an in-house cybersecurity team or work with an outside IT Service Provider or Managed Security Services Provider?

 Using Third-Party Risk Management Software can enable you to quickly and easily create questionnaires based on a library of dozens of customizable templates.
-For vendors with particularly high-risk profiles or dealing with large amounts of your organization’s sensitive data, you may consider conducting routine vendor assessment questionnaires.
-Check out our blog on vendor risk assessment questionnaire best practices for more information.
+You may consider conducting routine vendor assessment questionnaires for vendors with particularly high-risk profiles or dealing with large amounts of your organization's sensitive data.

 3. Monitor for Data Breaches and Exposed Credentials

-Before onboarding a new vendor, be sure to gather information about data breaches they have experienced, including information about affected systems and records – plus remediations and mitigations.
-Then, be sure to continuously monitor for news and evidence of new data breaches.
-For instance, dark web scanning is quickly becoming a critical part of third-party risk management.
-In many cases, organizations will have exposed emails and passwords for sale on the dark web that they are unaware of and could easily lead to a data breach or security incident.
+Before onboarding a new vendor, gather information about data breaches they have experienced, including details about affected systems and records – plus remediations and mitigations.
+Then, continuously monitor for news and evidence of new data breaches.
+For instance, dark web scanning quickly becomes critical to third-party risk management.
+In many cases, organizations will have exposed emails and passwords for sale on the dark web that they are unaware of, which could easily lead to a data breach or security incident.
 Fortunately, specific scanning for exposed credentials is easy and can provide valuable insight into whether the organization has already experienced a data breach or has poor user management practices.
-Prevalent offers dark web scanning and data breach reporting as part of its vendor risk monitoring solution.
+Look for solutions that offer dark web scanning and data breach reporting as part of their vendor risk monitoring solution.

 4. Monitor the Vendor When Onsite or When Accessing Your IT Environment

-In many cases vendors may require onsite access to IT assets to complete contracted work.
-However, cybersecurity risk doesn’t stop once the vendor leaves the building.
-You should ensure that your organization has clear policies in place to govern what access the vendor has to your information technology assets.
+Vendors may often require onsite access to IT assets to complete contracted work.
+However, cybersecurity risk doesn't stop once the vendor leaves the build, and you should ensure that your organization has clear policies to govern the vendor's access to your information technology.
 It is important to remember that vendor mistakes or data breaches can ultimately become your responsibility, especially with specific compliance requirements.

 Read Now